top of page

 The DRC illustrates these challenges.
 The DRC produces over 70% of global cobalt, making it indispensable to battery supply chains, yet it ranks poorly on governance indicators and has a history of conflict, corruption, and human rights abuses, including child labour in artisanal mining.
 International efforts to improve traceability, support responsible sourcing, and develop large-scale industrial mining have had limited impact.
 Companies sourcing cobalt from the DRC face reputational risks, supply chain due diligence obligations under regulations such as the EU's Conflict Minerals Regulation and the Corporate Sustainability Due Diligence Directive, and uncertainty about the long-term stability of supply.

 Similar risks exist in other resource-rich regions.
 Zimbabwe has significant lithium resources but faces governance challenges, inconsistent regulatory enforcement, and limited infrastructure.
 Political instability in parts of Latin America, including Peru and Bolivia, creates uncertainty for mining investments despite favourable geology.
-Russia’s invasion of Ukraine in 2022 demonstrated that geopolitical risks can materialise rapidly and unpredictably, disrupting supply chains and forcing companies and governments to reassess dependencies.
-Russia is a significant supplier of palladium, nickel, and other materials, and Western sanctions have created supply chain disruptions and price volatility that persist years after the invasion.
+Russia's invasion of Ukraine in 2022 demonstrated that geopolitical risks can materialise rapidly and unpredictably, disrupting supply chains and forcing companies and governments to reassess dependencies.
+Russia is a significant supplier of palladium, nickel, and aerospace-grade titanium; in late 2024, President Putin explicitly threatened to limit Russia's export of strategic materials, referencing uranium, nickel, and titanium.
+The prospect of simultaneous supply pressure from both China and Russia is not a theoretical risk scenario; it is a live one.

 These risks underscore that diversification is not simply a matter of reducing dependence on China.
 It requires careful assessment of governance, political risk, and social acceptance in alternative supply regions and recognition that shifting dependencies from one high-risk jurisdiction to another may not meaningfully improve resilience.
 This is why strategic partnerships increasingly emphasise alignment on values and governance alongside resource availability, and why due diligence frameworks and supply chain transparency have become integral to CRM policy.